RealDigitalOrg/RFSoC4x2-BSP/root/scripts/README.md

 You will need a RFSoC4x2 Rev. B to run the default image provided on-line.
 To fully utilize the Linux system on the RFSoC4x2, you will need the following:

- * A 12V 2.5A USB power supply that plugs into the POWER jack.
+ * A 12V 5A power supply that plugs into the POWER jack.

  * An active Ethernet connection to the ETHERNET port.